MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-workspace-to-microsoft-cloud-app-security.md

     1. Enter one **admin account email** of your Google Workspace admin.

     1. If you have a Google Workspace Business or Enterprise account, check this check box.
-For information about which features are available in Cloud App Security for Google Workspace Business or Enterprise, see [Enable instant visibility, protection, and governance actions for your apps](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).
+For information about which features are available in Defender for Cloud Apps for Google Workspace Business or Enterprise, see [Enable instant visibility, protection, and governance actions for your apps](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).

     1. Click **Save settings**.

     1. **Follow the link** to connect to Google Workspace.
-This opens Google Workspace and you're asked to authorize access for Cloud App Security.
+This opens Google Workspace and you're asked to authorize access for Defender for Cloud Apps.

     1. Make sure the connection succeeded by clicking **Test now**.
     Testing may take a couple of minutes.